tonybutzer/harmony-docs/docs/_sources/17week.md.txt

 - so many technical options and choices - so little time.

+## What does this class teach again?

+1. How to exploit the AWS Cloud via CHS
+2. PANGEO - Xarray, Pandas, Holoviews ...
+3. DevOps for the science guys
+4. Moving, Wrangling Data with less effort and less time
+4. Don't MOVE your data - teleport to Oregon - us-west-2
+5. Jupyter and Python - easy to write - easy to run
+6. Docker its in there

 ## Future Classes
 1. Logan - HLS experiments for ECO-invasive
 2. Aaron - s3 direct access LPDAAC HLS